 - Bleaching or whitening kits.
 These products can be bought over-the-counter.
 In the comfort of your own home, you can whiten your teeth and remove stains easily.

 Overall, even though you care for your oral health diligently, brown, yellow, and black spots could still appear.
 Cases of discoloration do not necessarily mean foods are always the culprit to blame.
 The stain could be a sign of decay as well.
+If that’s the case, your dentist might recommend tooth replacement options like dental implants to restore your smile.
+Check out this link if you’re interested in knowing how much it will cost you to get your dental implants.

 To be certain, check your condition with your dentist.
 They can diagnose the cause of the stains and provide the best possible solutions for you.